 The Ballroom seats 100 guests for a formal reception.

-Nestled in the Northamptonshire countryside, Kelmarsh Hall is the perfect venue for a romantic wedding.
+With delicate interiors, welcoming ambiance and sweeping countryside vistas, Kelmarsh Hall is the perfect venue for a romantic wedding.

 Re-living bygone days

 Conservation and refurbishment of a much-valued heritage property

 Kelmarsh Hall's stunning Ballroom has beautiful views over the West Terrace and the lake beyond.
 It will seat 100 guests for a sit-down reception or 170 for a more informal affair or evening reception.